Harshith2396/cable-and-wifi-management-sustem/README.md

-install django by typing 'pip install django'(django 2.2.6 needed) install crispy forms  'pip install django-crispy-forms' default user name for admin is chirag password chiru@1234
+install django by typing 'pip install django'(django 2.2.6 needed) install crispy forms  'pip install django-crispy-forms' default user name for admin is chirag password chiru@1234 Make sure you're connected to the internet for the bootstrap CDNs to work